Offshore wind new leasing: November 2018 update

 - Nine regions that will not be taken forward as part of Round 4, on the basis that they are impacted by significant development constraints, which would be challenging to mitigate, namely: defence ranges and exercise areas; visual sensitivity (i.e. where development would predominately or entirely be within 13km of shore) and overlap with shipping routes that contain traffic of more than 1,000 ships per year.

-A summary of the Q&A related to the presentation will be available here shortly.
+The full presentation and a summary of the Q&A related to the presentation are available in the Materials pane.

 We have also made the following documents available on the Marine Data Exchange, which set out the analysis that underpins the regions refinement work outlined above, as well as a summary of stakeholder feedback.

 - Resource and Constraints Assessment for Offshore Wind

 - Interim Regions Refinement Report and Refined Regions GIS shape files

 Additional datasets used in the analysis process are available for viewing on our GIS portal.